 Also, remember that your choices aren't final and irreversible.
 So, don't hesitate to complete the exercise by successive approximations; in other words, by feeling your way.

-a general direction for your learning, for example: personal development, professional development, academic achievement or some other unique, personalised focus;
+a general direction for your learning, for example: personal development, professional development, academic achievement or some other unique, personalized focus.

-a field, i.e. a collection of disciplines or subjects for study.
+a field, i.e. a collection of disciplines or study subjects.